FedeMatt/Optimization-for-Data-Science---exam-project/README.md

 # Optimization for Data Science - project exam

-Copy of the repository submitted for evaluation.
+Copy of the repository submitted for evaluation to integrate the written exam.

 Info and details in the paper.